zriyansh/signoz.io/docs/logs-pipelines/processors.md

 ---
 id: processors
-title: Logs Processors
+title: Log Processors
 ---

-# Logs Processors
+# Log Processors

 Log transformation logic for a pipeline is configured as a chain of Processors.
 When a log matches a pipeline's filter, it is transformed by each processor